Family Resource Centre

 Welcoming Spring’s Rebirth

-March 23, 2021 by Melanie
+March 23, 2021 by Creating Together

 March 21st marks the first day of spring!
 And with this, families are starting to prepare for the traditional celebration of Easter.
 However, normally it is a time of opening our doors, reuniting with family members, enjoying community egg hunts, decorating eggs, and for many, a time of sacred prayer and family reflection.
 With COVID-19 still a very present reality, many of us are looking for creative ways to celebrate the holiday amidst social distancing protocols.
 Here at Creating Together, we cannot emphasize enough the value and role of traditions in increasing happiness, emotional wellness, and positive self-identity in children.